sred9/codeexamples.dev/content/python-concatenate-list/index.md

 In python, we can use the `join()` method to concatenate a list of strings into a single string.

-Here is an example that concatenates the `user` list into a single string.
+Here is an example that concatenates the `users` list into a single string.

 ```python
 users = ['jim','pop','king']